opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 The **Info** link next to **Trigger condition** contains a useful summary of the variables and results available to your query.
 {: .tip }

+### Anomaly detector

+For **Trigger type**, choose **Anomaly detector grade and confidence**.

+Specify the **Anomaly grade condition** for the aggregation and timeframe you chose earlier, "IS ABOVE 0.7" or "IS EXACTLY 0.5."

+Specify the **Anomaly confidence condition** for the aggregation and timeframe you chose earlier, "IS ABOVE 0.7" or "IS EXACTLY 0.5."

+The line moves up and down as you increase and decrease the threshold.
+Once this line is crossed, the trigger evaluates to true.

 #### Sample scripts